cloudcreativity/ddd-modules/docs/guide/application/asynchronous-processing.md

 This separation is useful because it allows each queue adapter to know exactly which command bus - the public or internal bus - to dispatch the command to when it is pulled from the queue.

+If you prefer, it is acceptable to define a single queue driven port.
+This simplifies the implementation by having a single queue that deals with both.
+However, you might find it gets complicated knowing whether to dispatch queued commands to either the public or internal command bus.